kkim030/ExerciseLog/README.md

-# Fit!Me Program
+# Fit!Me Diary

 ## A Fitness Diary designed for healthier and stronger you!

-Workout with the Fit!Me Program!
+Workout with the Fit!Me Diary!

 Transform your fitness routine at gym and achieve your fitness goal step by step by organizing your routine in your own personal fitness diary app!